Three-Dimensional Teaching and Learning: Rebuilding and Researching an Online Middle School Science Curriculum to Support the NGSS

 Students in 3-D Middle School Science classrooms are immersed in an online environment that aids their understanding of complex concepts.
 A body systems unit challenges them to explore and ultimately solve a medical mystery: “What’s Wrong with M’Kenna?”
 Over the course of several lessons, students investigate how and why M’Kenna is constantly sick, unable to keep her food down, and losing weight.
 They use scientific reasoning skills and argumentation to identify the digestive system as the problematic organ system—and then engage with a series of interactive experiences, simulations, and animations to observe and analyze the differences between M’Kenna’s digestive system and a healthy person’s digestive system.

 Ultimately, students solve the mystery and learn important lessons about how the features of specialized cells enable body systems to function, and they use that understanding to explain all of M’Kenna’s symptoms based on how body systems interact.
 More importantly, they learn to use the inquiry-based practices of scientists to construct their own understanding of complex phenomena.

-3DMSS is available in Canvas or in a free, stand-alone website here.
+A Medical Mystery is available in a free, stand-alone website here.